epointal/lf-hiker/readme.txt

 5. Lf Hiker has an helper for add marker
 6. Lf Hiker has an helper for edit map
 7. You can change some paramaters in administration
-8. Lf Hiker is responsive and mobile friendly

 == Frequently Asked Questions ==